Light Deprivation: What Happens if You don't Get enough Sunlight?

 The serotonin that sunlight helps our brains produce gives us the energy we need to think, focus, and complete tasks throughout the day.
 Sunlight exposure also aids the body in the production of vitamin D, an essential vitamin that keeps many systems in our bodies working properly.

 When we don’t get enough sunlight, our body doesn't create as much serotonin or vitamin D. Low serotonin levels can make us tired and lethargic, and vitamin D deficiency is also known to cause fatigue.
 This can make it hard to focus or get much done, even if it's a task you want to do.

 Depression and Other Mental Illness

 A study done in 2007, for example, found that serotonin deficiency caused depression and other mood changes in women.
 Serotonin deficiency has also been linked to other mental illnesses, such as obsessive-compulsive disorder, panic disorder, and social anxiety disorder.

 For some people, the lack of sun in the winter months can cause them to feel depression and other mood changes during that season alone.
-This is known as seasonal affective disorder, sometimes referred to as seasonal depression or the “winter blues.”
+This is known as seasonal affective disorder, sometimes referred to as seasonal depression, winter depression, or the “winter blues.”
 However, others may always struggle to get sunlight and experience depression year-round.

 Learn More About Seasonal Affective Disorder

-Seasonal Affective Disorder can be a difficult condition to have, resulting in poor sleep, low energy, and depleted mental health.
+Seasonal Affective Disorder can be a difficult condition to have.
+Symptoms of SAD include poor sleep, low energy, loss of interests, and depleted mental health.
 Our guide covers everything there is to know including:

 - What is Seasonal Affective Disorder?